dali-lab/dali-museum-admin-dashboard/README.md

-# CRUD Template - Web Frontend - Redux Toolkit
+# CRUD Template - Web Frontend - React Query / Zustand

 This repository is an optional frontend starter for new DALI React projects.
 Installation and setup instructions are included below.
 You should eventually customize this README file with project-specific documentation.